elalae/elalae/README.md

 ### 👨‍💻 About Me:

-- 👷‍♂️	3rd Year student at the Polytechnic University of Bucharest
+- 👷‍♂️	4th Year student at the Polytechnic University of Bucharest
 - 📚 Books lover
 - 🛰️ IT Enthusiast
 - ⚡ Active volunteer
+- 😶‍🌫️ Tier 1 Cybersecurity Analyst